 2. Based on Ram Travel

-Following are the different types of shaper machine based on ram travel.
+Following are the different types of shaper machines based on ram travel.

 2.1 Horizontal Shaper Machine

 In these types of shaper machines, the ram is reciprocating.
-The ram holding the tool in a horizontal axis and reciprocate.
-This type of shaper is using for the production of flat surfaces, external grooves, keyways etc.
+The ram holding the tool on a horizontal axis and reciprocate.
+This type of shaper is using for the production of flat surfaces, external grooves, keyways, etc.

 2.2 Vertical Shaper Machine

-In these types of shaper machines, the ram reciprocating in verticle plane.
+In these types of shaper machines, the ram reciprocating in the verticle plane.
 In this, the table holds the workpiece.
-Verticle shapers maybe crank driven, rack-driven, screw-driven or hydraulic power-driven.
+Verticle shapers maybe crank driven, rack-driven, screw-driven, or hydraulic power-driven.

-The vertical shaper is very convenient for machining internal surfaces, keyways, slots or grooves.
-The workpiece can move in any given directions such as the cross, longitudinal or rotary movements.
+The vertical shaper is very convenient for machining internal surfaces, keyways, slots, or grooves.
+The workpiece can move in any given direction such as the cross, longitudinal or rotary movements.
 This type of shaper is suitable for machining internal surfaces, slots & keyways.

 3. Based on The Table Design

-Following are the different types of shaper machine based on the table design.
+Following are the different types of shaper machines based on the table design.

 3.1 Standard Shaper Machine

-In this types of shaper machines, the table has only two movements, vertical and horizontal, to give the feed.
-That’s why it known as standard shaper machine.
+In this type of shaper machine, the table has only two movements, vertical and horizontal, to give the feed.
+That’s why it is known as a standard shaper machine.
 Here the table is not supporting at the outer end.

 3.2 Universal Shaper Machine

-In this types of shaper machines, in addition to the two moments i.e. vertical and horizontal, the table can be moving in an inclined axis and also it can swivel on its own axis.
+In these types of shaper machines, in addition to the two moments i.e. vertical and horizontal, the table can be moving on an inclined axis, and also it can swivel on its own axis.

 4. Based on Cutting Stroke

-Following are the different types of shaper machine based on cutting stroke.
+Following are the different types of shaper machines based on cutting stroke.

 4.1 Push cut Shaper Machine

 In these types of shaper machines, the metal is removed in the forward motion of the ram.
-This is commonly used types of shaper machines.
+These are commonly used types of shaper machines.